pcarioufr/datadog-flask-redis-sandbox/README.md

 ![app overview](/app.png)

+**NGINX** proxies all incoming HTTP requests.

 **Flask** handles cookie-based authentication, web page template rendering and some back-end plumbery.

 Clicking the big button increments a counter for that user, stored in **Redis**.
 But it may fail, and run take 100s of milliseconds to run.